 Through hard work and love, the youth care for and heal their rescue horses, and, very often, find healing themselves.
 Since the program’s inception in 2002, the at-risk youth who have completed the program have all graduated from high school and have pursued some type of secondary education.
 Our research shows a 100% high school graduation rate among the participants, and most impressive, a 100% rate of pursuing continuing education!

-The farm will be publishing the research soon, and will be sharing to further educate everyone on the benefits of Equine Assisted Learning.
+The farm will be publishing the research soon, and will be sharing to further educate everyone on the benefits of Equine Assisted Learning in Education model.

 “Brook Hill Farm is my family – no matter how many foster homes I have, this place stays the same and gives me the consistency and support I need”